EventStore/EventStore-Client-Dotnet/docs/docs/getting-started/quick-tour.md

 Writing an event to the database involves two stages.

-Firstly you have to construct a new `EventData` that contains a unique Id, an event type, and a byte array containing the event data.
+Firstly you have to construct a new `EventData` that contains a unique id, an event type, and a byte array containing the event data.
 Usually this is represented by json but can take any format.

 Secondly you have to append that `EventData` to a stream.
 Making sure to specify the stream name, the expected state of the stream and then the data.